sudmantlab/loco-pipe/README.md

 ## Future directions

-We plan to improve the functionality of loco-pipe, by incorporating additional analyses (e.g. GWAS, dxy, LD estimation and pruning) into this pipeline and also enabling more functionalities for the existing software programs (e.g. ANGSD, Ohana).
+We plan to continue to maintain and develop loco-pipe, by incorporating additional analyses (e.g. GWAS, dxy, LD estimation and pruning) into this pipeline and also enabling more functionalities for the existing software programs (e.g. ANGSD, Ohana).
 In terms of variety, we also hope